 Compensated Absences: The Authority accrues unpaid vacation, personnel holiday, excess hours, compensating hours, holiday credit and personal leave that is payable when employees separate from employment.
 Unused vacation may be accumulated up to a specified maximum and is paid at the time of termination from employment.
 Unused sick leave balances are not included in the liability because they do not vest to employees.
-For further information, refer to the financial statements of the State of California for the year ended June 30, 2016.
+Additional information on compensated absences is contained in the financial statements of the State of California for the year ended June 30, 2017.

 Deferred Inflows and Outflows: The statement of net position includes a separate section for deferred outflows and deferred inflows of resources.
-Deferred outflows of resources represent a consumption of net positon by the government that is applicable to a future reporting period.
+Deferred outflows of resources represent a consumption of net position by the government that is applicable to a future reporting period.
 Deferred inflows of resources represent an acquisition of net position that is applicable to a future reporting period.
 These amounts will not be recognized as an outflow of resources (expenditures/expense) or an inflow of resources (revenue) until the earnings process is complete.
 Deferred outflows and inflows of resources include amounts deferred related to the Authority's pension plan under GASB 68 as described in Note F.